Seng349/SSViewController/README.md

 # SSViewController
 SSViewController is a special UIViewController.
-It can show without using any UIViewController, and  special effects
+It can show without using any UIViewController, and specifies special effects to show or hide